What is HACCP Food Safety Management System?

 - For each food hazard, there will be limits to distinguish from acceptable to unacceptable.

-- Depending upon the food product and food hazard, the limits will vary.
+- Depending on the food product and food hazard, the limits will vary.

 - For every critical control point, there should be a critical limit.